MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 Parameters
 * File: When you click on this block, a browse file dialog is displayed to allow for file selection.
 All audio file types are valid, however Misty cannot currently play OGG files.
 Maximum file size is 3 MB.

+### DeleteAudioAssetFromRobot
+Enables you to remove an audio file from Misty that you have previously uploaded.
+Connect this with a "ListFilesAvailable" block to select a file to remove from Misty. **Note: You can only delete audio files that you have previously uploaded to Misty.
+Blockly posts an error if you attempt to remove one of Misty's default system audio files.**

+Parameters
+* The name of the audio file to remove, supplied by a connected "ListFilesAvailable" block.

 ## Display Commands